parnic/node-screenlogic/README.md

 #### equipment.getCustomNamesAsync(senderId?)

 Requests all custom names from the OCP.
 An array of 20 names will be returned, but some OCP's only support 10.
 Emits the `getCustomNames` event.
-Resolves with `string[]`.
+Resolves with [SLGetCustomNamesData](#slgetcustomnamesdata).

 #### equipment.setCustomNameAsync(idx, name, senderId?)